 - It also has a difficulty to return back to its charging dock.

-Robot Vacuum Buying Guide
+Best Robot Vacuum for German Shepherds Buying Guide

 A robot vacuum can give you more free time and reduce the stress involved with vacuuming and cleaning.
 However, with so many options to choose from, each with its own unique feature-set and pros/cons, it can be difficult to find the right one that matches your needs.
 So, here’s a quick guide to determine which robot vacuum will best fit your needs.

 What to Consider Before Buying a Robot Vacuum

 Here’s what to consider when choosing a robot vacuum for German Shepherds.

 The layout of Your Home

 First off, you may want to consider the layout of your house.
 Some robot vacuums work better in small spaces like one-story homes or small apartments, while other robovacs, such as the iRoomba i7, have an advanced navigation system that is better suited for larger homes with many rooms.

 Starter models have a pretty basic navigation method; they clean the house randomly, which means the robots tend to miss a lot of spots during their cleanings.
 More advanced models map your home and create a 3D map of each room or scan its surroundings using lasers.